bsnes-emu/bsnes/docs/guides/import.md

 choose "Load ROM File ..."
-to open [a filesystem browser](../interface/common.md#the-filesystem-browser), choose the ROM file of the game you want to play, and it will be imported into the library and loaded.
+to open [a filesystem browser](../interface/common.md#the-filesystem-browser), choose the ROM file of the game you want to play, and it will be imported into the library and start playing.

 **Note:**
 If you want to import many games,